by

 I cut a short piece of old inner tube and covered the part where the

-slid down on top of the clamp to eliminate the dust migrating down and
+is slid down on top of the clamp to eliminate the dust migrating down

 "Thanks

-carbon seatpost and although I didn't find a solution, in the days
+creaking carbon seatpost and although I didn't find a solution,

 area.
 I swapped seatposts but the noise persisted, I swapped saddles